Underwater noises heard in frantic search for missing submersible near Titanic

 In addition to an international array of ships and planes, an underwater robot had started searching in the vicinity of the Titanic and there was a push to get salvage equipment to the scene in case the sub is found.

-Authorities reported the carbon-fiber vessel overdue Sunday night, setting off the search in waters about 435 miles (700 kilometers) south of St. John’s.
+Authorities reported the carbon-fiber vessel overdue Sunday night, setting off the search in waters about 435 miles south of St. John’s.

 The submersible had a four-day oxygen supply when it put to sea around 6 a.m.
 Sunday, according to David Concannon, an adviser to OceanGate Expeditions, which oversaw the mission.